CosmicAmy/stock-alpaca-tradingview-bot/README.md

 Take-profit and stop-loss orders are *not* placed with the entry order.
 Instead, when `enableProtectiveOrders` is set to `true`, the cron job (`tpSlCron`) periodically checks open positions and submits the protective orders that are missing.

+- The cron explicitly filters Alpaca positions against the `portfolio` map.
+Any live position whose symbol is missing from `portfolio` will be ignored, even if `defaults.takeProfit`/`stopLoss` are non-zero.
+Add every symbol you want protected to the portfolio section (you can keep allocation/offsets at their default values there).
 - `takeProfit`/`stopLoss` are percentages relative to the entry price:
   ```
   takeProfitPrice = entryPrice * (1 + takeProfit / 100)